Some car dealerships may allow you to pay for part of your car purchase with a credit card.

 The pros of buying a car with a credit card

-Credit card rewards: You may be tempted to use your rewards credit card on big purchases (like cars) to earn cash back or Miles.
-While you’ll earn rewards and other perks, you still need to make sure you can pay off what you’ve spent quickly.
-Otherwise, you may be hit with costly interest charges which may outweigh any credit card reward you get.
+Credit card rewards: It’s tempting to use a rewards credit card on big purchases (like cars) to earn cash back or Miles.
+While you’ll earn rewards and other perks, you need to make sure you can pay off what you’ve spent quickly.
+Otherwise, you may have interest charges that outweigh any credit card reward you get.

 Did you know?